OleSkaar/Plunder/Index/Equipment.md

 | Heavy | This item takes two slots. |
 | Cover | You can apply this weapon's Parry bonus against ranged attacks. |
 ]-->

+### Improvised weapons

+Items in the world can also have weapon properties.
+For example, a fire poker might have Finesse, while a big tree branch might have Reach.

 ## Armor